 IB requirements aside, Bellaire also follows Texas state graduation requirements.
 Students now matriculating will graduate under the new Foundation High School Program.
-(Students who matriculated in 2013 or before may choose to graduate under this program or the old requirements.)
-The Foundation High School Program’s basic requirements are as follows: four credits of English, three credits of math, three credits of science, three credits of social studies, one credit of PE, two credits of the same language other than English, one credit of fine arts, and five credits of electives, for a total of 22 credits.
+The basic requirements are as follows: four credits of English, three credits of math, three credits of science, four credits of social studies, one credit of PE, one-half credit of Health, two credits of the same language (other than English), one credit of fine arts, and three and one-half credits of electives, for a total of 22 credits.

 Most students who graduate under the Foundation High School Program will take one or more “endorsements” in addition to the basic curricular requirements.
 An endorsement is essentially the high school equivalent of a college major.
 Students who take an endorsement must complete 26 credits, including a fourth credit each of math and science and any additional credits needed to fulfill the endorsement’s curricular requirements.

 There are five possible endorsements: STEM, Business and Industry, Public Services, Arts and Humanities, and Multidisciplinary.
 Bellaire offers all five.